NextronSystems/thor-manual/usage/beforeyoubegin.rst

 It is **important** that you update THOR after you have downloaded it from the customer portal, since the packages do not contain the newest signature files.
-(caused by internal integrity check processes)
+(caused by internal integrity checks)

 .. note::
    The upgrade requires a valid license for the host that performs the update.